MicrosoftDocs/entra-docs/docs/fundamentals/scenario-azure-first-sap-identity-integration.md

 Your applications in BTP can use identity providers through [Trust Configurations](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/cb1bc8f1bd5c482e891063960d7acd78.html) to authenticate users by using the SAML 2.0 protocol between BTP/XSUAA and the identity provider.
 Note that only SAML 2.0 is supported, even though the OpenID Connect protocol is used between the application itself and BTP/XSUAA (not relevant in this context).

-In BTP, you can choose to set up a trust configuration towards SAP ID Service (which is the default) but when your authoritative user directory is Microsoft Entra ID, you can set up **federation** so that users can sign in with their existing Microsoft Entra accounts.
+In BTP, you can choose to set up a trust configuration towards SAP Cloud Identity Services - Identity Authentication (which is the default) but when your authoritative user directory is Microsoft Entra ID, you can set up **federation** so that users can sign in with their existing Microsoft Entra accounts.

 On top of federation, you can optionally also set up **user provisioning** so that Microsoft Entra users are provisioned upfront in BTP.
 However, there's no native support for this (only for Microsoft Entra ID -> SAP Identity Authentication Service); an integrated solution with native support would be the BTP Identity Provisioning Service.
 Provisioning user accounts upfront could be useful for authorization purposes (for example, to add users to roles).
 Depending on requirements however, you can also achieve this with Microsoft Entra groups (see below) which could mean you don't need user provisioning at all.